uxmoon/react-exchange-rate/README.md

 - Create a button component to display where needed like *Form* and *Rates* component.

+## UX/UI

+- Added a loader animation while fetching new rates.
+- Added a setTimeout to force at least 1 second when fetching new rates after user selection.
+- Added human-friendly message when an error happens while fetching new rates.

+## Enhancements

+List of suggestions to enhance the app from a Usability point of view.

+- Disable or hide secondary button when fetching new rates
+- Fix color contrast for buttons (accessibility issue)
+- Toggle visibility for secondary rates table using aria-hidden attributes instead of using `display none/block`.

 ## Resources

 - **Datepicker**: [Material-UI Pickers](https://material-ui-pickers.dev/) and [day.js](https://day.js.org/)